-The fastest, most effective way I have found to restore proper movement patterns is through Foundation Training, an innovative exercise program created by Dr. Eric Goodman.
+One way to restore proper movement patterns is through Foundation Training, an innovative exercise program created by Dr. Eric Goodman.
 Foundation Training realigns and strengthens the exact muscles neglected by years of sitting so that they can function properly again.

 It literally teaches your body how to disperse force through muscles — as it is intended to do — instead of through joints (i.e. your back, hips, knees, ankles, etc.).
 This prevents common wear-and-tear injuries many athletes experience and will improve every aspect of your training.

 Keep in mind, Foundation Training is definitely not the only method of correcting muscular imbalances.
-I also believe the Egoscue Method and other programs such as MoveNat, Original Strength, Rolfing, and yoga are backed by great science and can be very effective.
+The Egoscue Method and other programs such as MoveNat, Original Strength, Rolfing, and yoga are backed by great science and can be very effective.

-The reason I love Foundation Training for my patients is that it is so simple.
+Foundation Training is great because it is simple.
 It can be done in 10 minutes a day, requires no equipment, and is extremely effective.